probmods/dippl/examples/coarsetofine2.md

 ## Merging random variables and factors

 The generated program could be improved by merging sample and factor statements that appear directly in sequence: instead of sampling and then scoring, we could adjust the sampling process directly.

+## Future work

+In our next steps, we would like to work out more realistic applications.
+Here are a few candidates:

+- **Computer vision**.
+In this application, we want to infer latent structure from real-world images such as those used in the [Tiny Images dataset](http://groups.csail.mit.edu/vision/TinyImages/).
+Imagine a fine-grained model that has a dependent random choice for each pixel.
+In the simplest version of this example, we simply learn a category for each images based on a mixture model with image prototypes, and each pixel variable is a noisy version of a prototype's corresponding pixel value.
+In more advanced versions, we could learn more latent structure and use more interesting generative processes (involving, e.g., the placement of parts).
+Components:

+    - Coarsening of multiple variables into a single variable
+    - Approximating/learning the conditional distributions of coarsened primitives
+    - Multi-stage coarsening

+- **Probabilistic Context-Free Grammars**.
+This is a structurally more interesting version of the HMM.
+For this application, we could find an existing (trained) PCFG such as the one used in the Stanford parser, write is as a probabilistic program, define a coarsening on nonterminal symbols, and use that to generate a coarse-to-fine model that can conditioned on coarsened sentences.
+More interesting versions of this application could use extensions of the PCFG such as the Infinite PCFG (using HDPs).
+Components:

+    - Understand coarsening in the setting where variables are not directly dependent, but influence the existence of other variables
+    - Automate the coarsening of recursive functions
+    - Understand how our approach to coarsening relates to existing coarse-to-fine NLP approaches (mainly [Petrov's work](http://www.petrovi.de/data/dissertation.pdf)).
+    - Multi-stage coarsening

+- **Language understanding**.
+We would like to apply coarse-to-fine to natural language understanding applications such as pragmatic inference and semantic parsing (and combinations of these).
+What this looks like depends on whether we can figure out coarsening for nested-query models.
+If yes, then a first version could simply coarsen a listener/speaker pragmatics model with a relatively large state space; if not, then semantic parsing may be a better fit.
+Components:

+    - Understand coarse-to-fine for models with nested conditioning

+Taken together, these applications suggest the following steps, not necessarily in this order:

+- Work out how to coarsen multiple variables into a single variable.
+How should we specify such coarsenings?

+- Work out how to efficiently approximate coarsened primitives for a fixed coarsening.

+- Automate the transform from a fine-grained model to a coarse-to-fine model.
+We can automate this first for single-stage coarsening for "flat" models (as in the restricted HMM example shown above), then for recursive models, and finally for multi-stage coarsening applied to recursive models.
+As part of this process, we may want to automatically merge sampling statements and factors.

+- Understand coarsening in the setting where variables are not directly depenedent, but influence the existence of other variables.

+- Work out coarsening for nested-query models.

+- Learn good coarsenings (e.g. using a particle filter lattice, re-weighting paths based on average importance weights).
+This could initially be explored in the flat HMM setting.

+- Understand how our approach relates to Galois Connections.